BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 ## Features

 - Start the community server API endpoint for your server to connect to
-- Dynamically load and unload modules
 - Modules are simple C# source files `.cs`
-- Modules are compiled in runtime, letting you change them ad-hoc
-- Supports debugging of modules (simply attach your debugger)
 - Modules support module dependencies
 - Modules support binary dependencies (Newtonsoft.Json, System.Net.Http, ...)